$315 | 8 Weeks

-Do you collect cookbooks, love to cook, or religiously read anything about food?
-This course is for you.
-With award winning writer Jennifer Billock.
-Food writing is a foodie’s paradise, an opportunity to not only read, write, and share your thoughts and methods for food, but also to spend your career eating delicious meals and hobnobbing with famous chefs.
+Learn to write delectable words about tasty cuisine in this food writing course, designed by award-winning writer Jennifer Billock.
+Food writing is a foodie’s paradise, an opportunity to not only read, write, and share your thoughts and methods for food, but also to spend your time eating delicious meals and reviewing restaurants.

 Food is also a revealing cultural and historical exploration.
 What does one country’s eating style reveal about the population, the climate, the local ingredients, the history?
 With the interviewing and food writing skills learned in this course, you can find out.

-This eight-week class combines weekly writing workshops with readings.
-You’ll learn the basics of writing about food for publications and the web.
-We’ll cover writing effective restaurant reviews, food history stories, chef profiles, and food trend pieces.
-You will also learn the basics of recipe writing and editing.
-Participants in the class will receive a list of potential food writing markets, including emails and pay rates.
+This six-week class combines weekly food writing workshops with readings.
+You’ll learn the basics of several different styles of food writing.
+We’ll cover writing effective restaurant reviews, food history stories and memoirs, recipe writing and food blogging.
 Each week includes a writing assignment.
 Class members are encouraged to participate in critiques of one another’s work.

 Food Writing Course Outline